DanteHealy/reader-to-leader/README.md

 Blue is also appealing to shoppers on a budget.
 It's the most widely-used color for company logos.
 Be careful, as some shades of blue can be perceived as depressing and cold.”
 (Source: grasshopper.com)

-To get the right shade of blue I used the colour wheel to find a suitable blue shade that contrasted well with the brown tint of my bookstore image which I obtained from Canva’s colour wheel: https://www.canva.com/colors/color-wheel/
+To get the right combination of shades I used the colour wheel to find a suitable blue shade that contrasted well with the brown tint of my bookstore image which I obtained from Canva’s colour wheel: https://www.canva.com/colors/color-wheel/
+I then combined this with my prefered green shades from the MaterializeCSS colour palette.

+"Green is easy for the eyes to process and is often connected with nature.
+It's actually been proved to instill a sense of wealth, and is sometimes used in retail locations to help consumers chill out.
+Like blue, green is appealing to budget shoppers and those who carefully consider purchases.
+Green is a peaceful, refreshing color.
+Environmental companies often choose green.
+It's the most popular color used in interior design, so consider painting your office green!"

+## Web Contents

-##### Home page
+### Home page
 I used royalty-free images from Canva for a traditional bookstore where the user might imagine going to buy a good non-fiction book like a Waterstones.
 The home page includes a responsive navbar.

 ![home page top](https://github.com/DanteHealy/reader-to-leader/blob/master/static/readme/images/01-home.gif)

+Bottom half of the home page contains a second image for the scrolling MaterializeCSS parallax.

 ![home page bottom](https://github.com/DanteHealy/reader-to-leader/blob/master/static/readme/images/02-home.gif)